 Plot: Homer buys a transporter from a garage sale, using it to fetch beer and go to the bathroom with more efficiency.
-One night, he tries to transport himself and a fly, thinking they’ll become some kind of superhero, but they’re instead mutated into a giant fly, with a human body.
+One night, Bart tries to transport himself with a fly, thinking they’ll become some kind of superhero, but they’re instead mutated into a giant insect with a human body.

 Memorable Quote: “Hey, dad, can I use the transporter sometimes?
 Please, I swear I’ll be careful!”
 “Sorry, but this is a highly sophisti-ma-cated doo-wacky.
 If you don’t use it responsibly, KA-BLAM-O!”

-Plot: Bart uses a piece of plutonium as a battery for the remote control, which results in him and Lisa being sucked into the TV, where the encounter their favorite cat and mouse duo, Worker and Parasite — I mean, Itchy and Scratchy!
+Plot: Bart uses a piece of plutonium as a battery for the remote control, which results in him and Lisa being sucked into the television, where the encounter their favorite cat-and-mouse duo, Worker and Parasite — I mean, Itchy and Scratchy.

-Reason for Ranking: It’s always fun when The Simpsons acknowledge that they’re, in fact, a cartoon.
-The more eye-popping, the better, and it’s amazing that it took them until the ninth Treehouse to have the characters interact with Itchy and Scratchy.
+Reason for Ranking: It’s always fun when The Simpsons acknowledge that it’s, in fact, a cartoon.
+The more (literal) eye-popping, the better, and it’s amazing that it took the show until the ninth Treehouse to have the characters interact with Itchy and Scratchy.

-Reason for Ranking: It’s funny enough to be higher, but the fact that Family Guy had pretty much already done the same plot, with superior results (Norm Macdonald as the Reaper), knocks “Madness” down a little.
+Reason for Ranking: It’s funny enough to be higher, but the fact that Family Guy pulled off the same plot, with (hot-take alert) superior results, knocks “Madness” down a little.